I assert the nature of all reality is spiritual, not material or a dualism of matter and spirit.

 Or go to the Elysium's Passage website at www.elysiumspassage.com and click MY BLOG

-If you wish to read about the series' intriguing Back Story, I invite you to visit the Home Page of the website www.elysiumspassage.com where you may download the free eBook: HOW IT CAME.
+If you wish to read about the series' intriguing back story, I invite you to email me at email@example.com and I'll send you a free eBook: HOW IT CAME.

 PENDING PUBLICATIONS ELYSIUM’S PASSAGE SERIES